TauDEM Toolbox banner

 Attributes Description

 LINKNO Link Number.
-A unique number associated with each link (segmentof channel between junctions).
+A unique number associated with each link (segment of channel between junctions).
 This is an arbitrary number that varies depending on the number of processes used.

 DSLINKNO Link Number of the downstream link. -1 indicates that this does not exist.

-USLINKNO1 Link Number of first upstream link
+USLINKNO1 Link Number of first upstream link. -1 indicates no links upstream.

-USLINKNO2 Link Number of second upstream link.
+USLINKNO2 Link Number of second upstream link. -1 indicates no links upstream.

 DSNODEID Node identifier for node at downstream end of stream reach.
 This identifier corresponds to the "id" attribute from the Outlets shapefile used to designate nodes.